EHBG(LEGAL) - SPECIAL PROGRAMS: PREKINDERGARTEN

 A prekindergarten class for children who are least four years of age must comply with the program standards required for high-quality prekindergarten programs under Education Code Chapter 29, Subchapter E-1.
 [See High-Quality Prekindergarten Program, below]

-The commissioner of education shall exempt a district from the application of all or any part of Education Code 29.153, including all or any part of the required high-quality prekindergarten program requirements, if the commissioner determines that:
+The commissioner of education shall exempt a district from the application of all or any part of Education Code Chapter 29, Subchapter E-1 for a prekindergarten class for children who are at least four years of age, if the commissioner determines that:

 - The district would be required to construct classroom facilities in order to provide prekindergarten classes; or